RightToAskOrg/cryptoplaceholderlibrary/README.md

 All the rest of the ballot structure, including the array of contests and the ballot selections, would stay the same.
 (It's unclear how much we need the various hash values, most of which I don't fully understand, but they're probably harmless and it's nice to get EG verifiers to work).

 This would mean that an EG verifier would almost work, but we'd have to suppress the warning that the accumulation proof failed.
 (We may not be the only ones.)

+Note also that the server-side decryption would probably also break, assuming that the servers / guardians verify ballot validity before they decrypt.
+So this seems like a bad choice.